LEADING OFF: Stumbling Cubs face Bucs, HR Derby updates

 BEAR DOWN

 The slumping Cubs hope to get right as rookie Adbert Alzolay (1-0) starts against Pittsburgh.
-Chicago has dropped three of four and finished June 14-15, its first losing month since May 2017.
+Chicago has dropped 3 of 4 and finished June 14-15, its first losing month since May 2017.
 Alzolay has allowed two runs in 8 2/3 innings over two appearances.
 He’ll oppose Pirates right-hander Trevor Williams (2-2, 4.25).

 BIG SWINGERS